agabor/docs/_includes/graphql/customisation.md

 ### Remove Configuration

 Deploying a custom configuration via `setGraphQLConfig` persists the changes into the database.
-As a result, simply deleting a configuration change and deploying again does not result in a default Parse GraphQL configuration.
+As a result, simply deleting a configuration change and deploying again does not result in a default MSG GraphQL configuration.
 The configuration changes remain.

 To remove a configuration, set the affected properties to `null` or `undefined` before deploying.
-The default Parse GraphQL configuration for those properties will be restored.
+The default MSG GraphQL configuration for those properties will be restored.

 ```js
 {